 Je-S is the Joint Electronic Submission service used to collect information about students and research grants and is used by Research Councils to provide their communities with electronic grant services.
-The Faculty and RDT work together to create a Je-S record for the applicant once they are approved for registration, using information provided on the Applicant recommendation form and from information held within the Faculty.
+The Faculty and RDT work together to create a Je-S record for the applicant once they are approved for registration, using information provided on the ARF and from information held within the faculty.